 Enjoy the Animals at Urimbirra Wildlife Park

-Urimbirra Wildlife Park is a fantastic small park with a great range of Australian native animals and a few farmyard favourites.
-It’s a spacious park with plenty of room to stroll and enjoy the animals.
+Urimbirra Wildlife Park is a fantastic small park with a great range of native Australian animals and a few farmyard favourites.
+It’s a spacious park with plenty of room to stroll and enjoy the animals and a fantastic family friendly activity.
 Hand feed the kangaroos during your visit, and make sure you are there for one of the koala talks – you will be allowed to go into the enclosure afterwards to give the koalas a pat.

 Walk the Town Centre Heritage Trail